fbpx

 Pigeon Point Light Station State Historic Park in Pescadero

 Perched on a cliff on the central California coast, the Pigeon Point Lighthouse has been guiding mariners since 1872.
 The site of the lighthouse was named for the 175-foot clipper ship that shipwrecked there in 1853.
 Pigeon Point’s 115-foot lighthouse tower shares the title of tallest west coast lighthouse with California’s Point Arena Lighthouse, and although the original Fresnel lens is no longer in use, the lighthouse is still an active U.S. Coast Guard aid to navigation.
-While the lighthouse tower has been closed to the public since 2001 due to structural damage, it can still be viewed from the grounds.
-The California State Parks Foundation is currently spearheading a fundraising campaign to restore and reopen the lighthouse.
-The surrounding coastal areas are rich with marine life, with regular sightings from the shore of marine mammals like seals and whales.
+While the lighthouse tower has been closed to the public due to structural damage, it can still be viewed from the grounds.
+(Restoration work began in early 2024 and is expected to be completed in 2026) The surrounding coastal areas are rich with marine life, with regular sightings from the shore of marine mammals like seals and whales.

 Table Bluff Lighthouse on Woodley Island